 You know those aforementioned dogs that visit senior centers and hospitals?
-If your dog is social, he could be one of them!
+If your pooch is social, they could be one of those dogs!
 There are tons of pet therapy programs you can sign up for so your dog can bring a little joy into another person’s life.
 You know how awesome your dog is, so why not spread the love?
 Check out some local organizations and see what fits for you and your pup best.

 5. Make New Friends

-Are you planning on making any resolutions for 2016?
+Are you planning on making any New Year’s resolutions for 2019?
 If so, what are they, and is your pup involved?
-Let us know in the comments below or hit us up on twitter @dogtimedotcom.
+Let us know in the comments below!